Whyzanet/WhyzaGC/README.md

 Once running, USB Serial is set to 9600 baud.

-Once the ketch is compiled and uploaded, input is via 5 featherwing button combinations.
+Once the sketch is compiled and uploaded, input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and enable Wifi.
 See photos below of different display outputs.
-I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )
+I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb (A&B and B&C for a total of 5)

 HTTP diagnostic data is available on port 80 via URL